PassiveLogic/swift-dispatch-async/README.md

 If you've scrolled this far, you probably saw the warning.
 But just to make sure…

-> ⚠️ WARNING - This is an 🧪experimental🧪 repository and should not be adopted at large.
+> ⚠️ WARNING - This is an 🧪experimental🧪 repository and should not be adopted at large at the present time.

 PassiveLogic is [actively working](https://github.com/PassiveLogic/swift-web-examples/issues/1) to mainstream this into the SwiftWasm toolchain.
 But if you can't wait, here are some tips.